Riding Boot Lacing

 5% shorter ends (approx.)

-This method is not really meant to be used on normal shoes, boots or sneakers, although it can be used on them to achieve an unusual look.
+This method is not really meant to be used on normal shoes, boots or sneakers – although it can be used on them to achieve an unusual look.
 It's specifically intended for riding boots (as shown in the first photo) in which the part that is tightened and loosened is at the middle of the boot (near the ankle).
-This means that they lace up from both top and bottom and fasten in the middle.
+This means that they lace up from both top and bottom (above and below the knot) and fasten in the middle.
 On boots such as these, the sides come completely together, hiding all of the angled underlying shoelace segments.

 Riding Boot Lacing Gallery